Geometric Dominating Set and Set Cover via Local Search

 In this section, we show mainly the existence of a planar graph satisfying the locality condition mentioned in Lemma~\ref{lem_loc_dom}.
-The overview of the proof is as follows.
-First, we shrink the objects in ${\cal Q}'\cup {\cal OPT}'$ in such a way that each $O\in {\cal Q}'\cup {\cal OPT}'$ has a corresponding non-empty shrank convex object $\widetilde{O}$, and it is interior disjoint with other shrank objects.
-Let $\widetilde{\cal Q}'\cup \widetilde{\cal OPT}'$ be this set of shrank convex objects.
-We consider a nearest-site Voronoi diagram for the sites in $\widetilde{\cal Q}'\cup \widetilde{\cal OPT}'$ with respect to a convex distance function.
-Then we show that the dual of this Voronoi diagram satisfies the locality condition mentioned in Lemma~\ref{lem_loc_dom}.
+Here is an overview of the proof.
+First, we find a disjoint sub-decomposition $\widetilde{\cal A}\cup \widetilde{\cal O}$ of ${\cal A}\cup {\cal O}$ (in Lemma~\ref{lDecompose2}).
+Next, we consider a nearest-site Voronoi diagram for the sites in $\widetilde{\cal A}\cup \widetilde{\cal O}$ with respect to a distance function.
+Then we show (in Lemma~\ref{loc4}) that the dual of this Voronoi diagram satisfies the locality condition mentioned in Lemma~\ref{lem_loc_dom}.